larrycorsini/Typing-App/README.md

 # Gemini Type Racer

-Welcome to Gemini Type Racer, a modern, feature-rich typing game where you can test your speed and accuracy against dynamic AI opponents, race against your own best performance, compete in simulated live multiplayer lobbies, or challenge friends locally.
+Welcome to Gemini Type Racer, a modern, feature-rich typing game where you can test your speed and accuracy against dynamic AI opponents, race against your own best performance, compete in **real-time online multiplayer**, or challenge friends in local "hotseat" mode.
 The typing passages are generated on-the-fly by Google's Gemini API, providing a unique challenge every time.

 ![Gemini Type Racer Gameplay](https://storage.googleapis.com/aistudio-hosting/generative-ai-studio/assets/gemini-type-racer-screenshot.png)